4paradigm/OpenMLDB/docs/en/reference/sql/deployment_manage/ONLINE_SERVING_REQUIREMENTS.md

 ### Specifications of LAST JOIN under Online Request Mode

 - Only `LAST JOIN` is supported.
-- At least one JOIN condition is an EQUAL condition like `left_table.column=right_table.column`, and the `rgith_table.column` needs to hit the index of the right table.
+- At least one JOIN condition is an EQUAL condition like `left_table.column=right_table.column`, and the `rgith_table.column` needs to be indexed as a `KEY` of the right table.
-- In the case of LAST JOIN with sorting, `ORDER BY` only supports column expressions, and the column needs to hit the time column of the right table's index.
+- In the case of LAST JOIN with sorting, `ORDER BY` only supports column expressions, and the column needs to be indexed as a timestamp (TS) of the right table.

 **Example**